Israel To Build New Jewish Settlement Between Jerusalem And West Bank

 Date

-(MENAFN- IANS) Jerusalem, Aug 15 (IANS) Israel is to build the first West bank settlement since 2017, announced the Israeli Civil Administration, the country's governing body that operates in the West Bank, local media reported.
+JERUSALEM, Aug 16 (NNN-MA'AN) – Israel is to build the first West bank settlement since 2017, announced the Israeli Civil Administration on Wednesday, the country's governing body that operates in the West Bank.

-Nahal Heletz, the new settlement, will cover approximately 148 acres (about 600,000 square metres) southwest of Jerusalem, near the Palestinian city of Bethlehem, reports Xinhua news agency, quoting the Times of Israel.
+Israeli media reported that, Nahal Heletz, the new settlement, will cover approximately 148 acres (about 600,000 square metres) southwest of Jerusalem, near the Palestinian city of Bethlehem.

-The construction is likely years away since obtaining the zoning plans and construction permits would take time, the report further read.
+The Times of Israel said that, construction is likely years away since obtaining the zoning plans and construction permits would take time.

-It also pointed out that the settlement will be built on land that belongs to Battir, a Palestinian village known for its ancient agricultural terraces recognised as a UNESCO World Heritage site.
+It also pointed out that, the settlement will be built on land that belongs to Battir, a Palestinian village, known for its ancient agricultural terraces, recognised as a UNESCO World Heritage site.– NNN-MA'AN

 Legal Disclaimer: